parth33bank/vcenter-event-broker-appliance/docs/kb/intro-about.md

 The [vCenter Event Broker Appliance Fling](https://flings.vmware.com/vcenter-event-broker-appliance#summary) enables customers to easily create [event-driven automation based on vCenter Server Events](https://octo.vmware.com/vsphere-power-event-driven-automation/).
 For example, vCenter Event Broker Appliance can drive basic workflows like automatically attaching a vSphere tag when a virtual machine (VM) is created.
 Even more powerful integrations between datacenter-internal enterprise services and cloud services, for example Slack and Pager Duty, can be created with vCenter Event Broker Appliance out of the box.

-vCenter Event Broker Appliance is provided as a Virtual Appliance that can be deployed to any vSphere-based infrastructure, including an on-premises and/or any public cloud environment, running on vSphere such as VMware Cloud on AWS or VMware Cloud on Dell-EMC.
+vCenter Event Broker Appliance is provided as a Virtual Appliance that can be deployed to any vSphere-based infrastructure, including an on-premises and/or any public cloud environment running on vSphere such as VMware Cloud on AWS or VMware Cloud on DellEMC.

 With this appliance, end-users, partners and independent software vendors only have to write minimal business logic without going through a steep learning curve understanding vSphere APIs.
 As such, we believe this solution not only offers a better user experience in solving existing problems for vSphere operators.
 More importantly, it will enable new integration use cases and workflows to grow the vSphere ecosystem and community, similar to what AWS has achieved with AWS Lambda.